-Polgynous.
+Polygynous.
 Pairs don't usually stay together after the end of the breeding season (only reuniting less than 4% of the time in one study), and they commonly switch mates for subsequent broods in the same year.
-A male was seen feeding babies of grosbeaks and then House Sparrows.
 Sometimes one male will serve two females, picking up the second while the first is "busy with household duties."
 (Bent)

 Nestboxes: House Wrens are secondary cavity nesters, meaning they cannot excavate their own nesting holes.
 Tolerant of human activities.
 HOWR may prefer a box with a smaller floor space.
 A typical nestbox recommended for HOWR has a 4 x 4", is 6-8" deep, hole 4-7" above the floor, 1-1.5" hole, mounted 6-10 feet off the ground.
 Nests naturally in existing tree cavities, especially old woodpecker holes, but readily uses nestboxes.
-Also nests in variety of other crevices or cavities—e.g., in a flower pot, tin can, boot, scarecrow, pocket of hanging laundry, paper hornet nest (excavated first).
+Also nests in variety of other crevices or cavities—e.g., in a flower pot, tin can on a garbage heap, boot, scarecrow, pocket of hanging laundry, paper hornet nest (excavated first).
 Also in a hole in a brick wall; deserted barn swallow, Baltimore Oriole, osprey (in the deep interstices), robin, or phoebe nest, and even in a kingfisher's nest hole in a sand bank (Bent); mailbox, farm machinery, soap dish, or cow skulls hung on walls.
 One pair of wrens built their nest on the rear axle of a car that was used daily.
 When the car was driven the wrens went along, and eggs actually hatched.
 (Northcutt, 1937).

 House Wren habitat often overlaps with chickadee and titmouse habitat, resulting in competition which House Wrens typically win.
 I wonder if forest fragmentation is resulting in increased HOWR populations.

 Monitoring: Generally quite tolerant of occasional disturbances at nests.
 After eggs hatch, adults may (rarely) attack a monitor (watch out for your eyes!).
 Female may desert nest if trapped in nest before midpoint of incubation stage, but usually does not desert later.
 Young are likely to fledge prematurely if disturbed late in the nesting cycle.

 - Excavation: HOWR do not excavate their own holes.